-What Fisher discovered (among many revolutionary contributions to statistics) is that if an experiment was designed correctly, the influence of various effects could not just be separated, but also measured and their influence calculated.
-With a properly designed experiment he was able to isolate the effects of weather, soil quality and other factors so they could compare the effects of various fertilizer mixtures.
-And this work was not limited to just agriculture, the same techniques Fisher developed at Rothamsted are still widely in use today in everything from medical trials to archaeology dig sites.
-Fisher’s work, and the work of his peers helped revolutionized science in the twentieth Century.
-No longer could scientists simply collect and present their data as evidence of their claim as they had in the eighteenth Century.
-They now had the tools to design robust experiments and new techniques to model how the variables affected their experiment and observations.
+What Fisher discovered (among many revolutionary contributions to statistics) is that if an experiment was designed correctly, the influence of various effects could not just be separated, but also could be measured and their influence calculated.
+With a properly designed experiment, he was able to isolate the effects of weather, soil quality, and other factors so he could compare the effects of various fertilizer mixtures.
+And this work was not limited to agriculture; the same techniques Fisher developed at Rothamsted are still used widely today in everything from medical trials to archaeology dig sites.
+Fisher’s work, and the work of his peers, helped revolutionized science in the 20th Century.
+No longer could scientists simply collect and present their data as evidence of their claim as they had in the 18th Century.
+They now had the tools to design robust experiments and the techniques to model how the variables affected their experiment and observations.

-The world of science now included statistical models and much of the statistical and science education has focused on learning, developing and testing these models and the assumptions behind them.
-Most every statistical problem started out with the question “What’s the model?” and ended with the model populated to allow description and even prediction using the model.
-This represented a huge leap forward and has enabled research never before possible.
-If it weren’t for computers becoming ubiquitous, the world would probably still consider these techniques to be modern.
-But computers are ubiquitous and they have enabled a whole new approach to data analysis that was both impossible and unfathomable prior to the technology.
+At this point, the world of science included statistical models.
+Much of the statistical and science education focused on developing and testing these models and the assumptions behind them.
+Nearly every statistical problem started with the question “What’s the model?” and ended with the model populated to allow description and even prediction using the model.
+This represented a huge leap forward and enabled research never before possible.
+If it weren’t for computers, the world would probably still consider these techniques to be modern.
+But computers are ubiquitous and they have enabled a whole new approach to data analysis that was both impossible and unfathomable prior to their development.

-21st Century Data Analysis
+Twenty-First Century Data Analysis